issavejdani/idram-money-transfer/README.md

 ![enter image description here](https://user-images.githubusercontent.com/10261553/205440935-8b7c771c-7f11-4bc3-b422-236d6724e62b.png)

 ## Transfer methods
 Choose from a variety of ways to transfer your money quickly and conveniently.
-Depending on your situation, you can choose the easiest and fastest method to trasnfer your money.
+You can choose the easiest and fastest method to transfer your money, depending on your situation.

  1. Click on Payment and Transfer